collapsed-stacks/startups/questions/8376/how-to-break-my-delegation-stalemate-and-get-web-site-updated.md

 - tagged: `website`, `web-development`, `contractors`
 - score: 3

-<p>I'm a web developer by trade, which might be part of my problem.</p>
+I'm a web developer by trade, which might be part of my problem.

-<p>I run an online web site.
+I run an online web site.
 It's a custom PHP web site.
-To update any of the web site I would need to edit HTML, and deploy the code via a deployment script.</p>
+To update any of the web site I would need to edit HTML, and deploy the code via a deployment script.

-<p>I have an expensive web developer who can make changes upon request, but it feels like that would cost too much over time.</p>
+I have an expensive web developer who can make changes upon request, but it feels like that would cost too much over time.

-<p>Basically, I'm at a delegation stalemate, and the marketing site has not changed much in three years because of it.</p>
+Basically, I'm at a delegation stalemate, and the marketing site has not changed much in three years because of it.

-<p>How would you overcome this?
+How would you overcome this?
 Would it be to make the web site into a CMS-backed site that our content editor (non-developer) could edit?
-Or hire a cheaper web developer?</p>
+Or hire a cheaper web developer?

 ## Answer 8377